magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 1. Select the listings for which to create catalog products.

-     You can click individual checkboxes in the left-side column, or you can click the down arrow in the top-left column and choose **Select All** or **Select All on this Page**.
+     You can select individual checkboxes in the left-side column, or you can click the down arrow in the top-left column and choose **Select All** or **Select All on this Page**.

 1. Click **Actions** > **Create New Catalog Product(s)**.